VynceUpp/VynceUpp/README.md

-# 👽 About Me:
+# About Me:
 Hello!
 I'm Vincent, a passionate software developer from Kenya.
-I've been coding since 2019, and I'm currently working at [Laara](https://laaragroup.com), where I focus on building innovative web applications and creating seamless user experiences.
+I've been coding since 2019, and I'm currently working at [Laara](https://laaragroup.com), where I focus on building the front end of the web application.

 Over the years, I've gained expertise in both front-end and back-end technologies, and I love working with modern tools and frameworks like React, Node.js, TypeScript, and more.
 I am always learning and adapting to the ever-changing tech landscape.